 Mark also was packed and ready to fly to Puerto Rico in October 2017 to assist in Hurricane Maria recovery efforts.
-But he choose to stay home when the North Bay wildfires broke out last October 8.
-In November of last year Mark sent personnel from his CAL-MAT team to Butte County to provide medical support for victims of the Camp Fire that overwhelmed the town of Paradise.
+But he choose to stay home when the North Bay wildfires broke out.
+In November of 2017 Mark sent personnel from his CAL-MAT team to Butte County to provide medical support for victims of the Camp Fire that overwhelmed the town of Paradise.

 “And I love it.”